vijayanajay/projects/tapp/code/2025/simpler_st/tasks.md

   - Acceptance: Each trade log entry includes ATR/volume at entry; summary stats are provided.
   - Status: Complete
   - Implemented: ATR and volume at trade entry are now included in every trade log entry, and summary statistics (mean, min, max) for both are provided via a new function in backtest.py.
 All changes are TDD-verified and minimal.
 See tests/test_backtest_engine.py for test logic and backtest.py for implementation.
+- [x] Task 12.7: Drawdown Table or Timeline (2025-04-29)
+  - Implemented extraction of all drawdown periods from the equity curve, including start, trough, end, depth, and recovery time.
+Generated a static image table (drawdown_table.png) and embedded it in the Markdown report as a dedicated section.
+All logic is TDD-driven and minimal.
+Test verifies presence of section and image.
+See report_generator.py, tech_analysis/backtest.py, and tests/test_report_generation.py for details.
 - [x] All core features for the technical analysis reporting system are complete and fully integrated.
 The pipeline now:
   - Fetches and cleans data for all stocks in STOCKS_LIST (tech_analysis/data/stocks_list.py)
   - Runs backtest strategies (SMA, RSI) with robust, index-agnostic logic (tech_analysis/backtest.py)